kortheof/go-pubg-ranking/README.md

 Some unit tests are added to ensure the functionality of the function.

 3. **Bonus2 Branch:**
-The problem is solved using binary search for each of MyScores, thus reducing the complexity to O(n + nlogn).
+The problem is solved using a stack data structure, thus reducing the time complexity to O(2n).

 4. **Bonus3 Branch:**
 The function is re-written, to cover the case where both input slices are unordered.